 Projected growth (2014-2024): 11% increase (faster than average)

-- Coordinate changes and correct errors to computer databases
+- Coordinating changes and correcting errors to computer databases

-- Indicate user access levels for each segment of database
+- Indicating user access levels for each segment of database

 Projected growth (2014-2024): 14% increase (much faster than average)

-- Advise managers on ways of increasing profitability for organizations
+- Advising managers on ways of increasing profitability for organizations

-- Compile information about a problem or procedure that needs improvement
+- Compiling information about a problem or procedure that needs improvement

-- Conduct onsite observations and interviews to identify the equipment and personnel needed
+- Conducting onsite observations and interviews to identify the equipment and personnel needed

-- Create reports and presentations to support recommendations to share with management
+- Creating reports and presentations to support recommendations to share with management

 So what can you do with an information technology management degree?
 It turns out there’s a whole lot!
-With so many exciting career options, you won’t ever find yourself stuck in a dead-end job again.
+You won’t have to worry about running into another dead end when there are so many possible roads to follow.

 Check out our IT Management Degree page to learn more about how this could set you up for success in the information technology field!